 Under NEPA, "reasonable" is generally understood to mean those technically and economically feasible project alternatives that would satisfy the primary objectives of the project defined in the purpose and need statement.
-CEQ recognized, however, that, when the number of reasonable alternatives is very large, it may not be feasible to study literally all reasonable alternatives.
+CEQ recognized, however, that, when the number of reasonable alternatives is large, it may not be feasible to study literally all reasonable alternatives.
 Therefore, agencies can carry forward for detailed study "a reasonable number of examples, covering the full spectrum of alternatives"-in other words, a "reasonable range" of alternatives (CEQ: Forty Most Asked Questions Concerning CEQ's NEPA Regulations, 1981).

-2 What is the No-Action Alternative?
+What is the No-Action/No-Build Alternative?

 The No-Action Alternative is one of the alternatives required to be evaluated in an EA and EIS.
 At ADOT, this is referred to in practice as the No-Build Alternative.
-CEQ regulations (40 CFR 1502.14) require the consideration of the "alternative of no action."
-The No-Build Alternative can include other programmed activities already in the STIP or TIP, other nearby projects that have been constructed or approved, or long-term operations and maintenance activities that would occur even if the No-Build Alternative is selected.
+The No-Build Alternative includes other programmed activities already in the STIP or TIP, other nearby projects that have been constructed or approved, or long-term operations and maintenance activities that would occur even if the No-Build Alternative is selected.
 For example, if a new highway is the project proposed by ADOT, and the local jurisdiction has a plan in place to build a local arterial roadway in the event the new highway is not built, the local jurisdiction's arterial roadway would be included in the No-Build Alternative in the ADOT NEPA document.